Paul-Haimerl/replication-tv-pagfl/README.md

 # Estimation of Latent Group Structures in Time-Varying Panel Data Models

 This repository contains code to replicate the simulation study and empirical illustration in **Haimerl, P., Smeekes, S., & Wilms, I. (2025).
-Estimation of latent group structures in time-varying panel data models.**
+Estimation of latent group structures in time-varying panel data models.** DOI: [doi.org/10.48550/arXiv.2503.23165](https://doi.org/10.48550/arXiv.2503.23165).

 Please feel free to reach out in case of any questions or bugs.